Perspective | It’s too early to say the Wizards are good, but it’s not too early to be intrigued

 They are winning and — clutch your pearls if you’ve got ’em — the Washington Wizards might actually be worth watching.

 On Thursday night, the Wizards entertained a small but energized home crowd with a 122-111 win over the Atlanta Hawks punctuated by Bradley Beal’s primal screams and Montrezl Harrell’s split personality between dirty-work trash collector and showman.
-Then, the players — wearing similar street wear attire and using their postgame media availability to try out new material as the league’s most fun duo — delivered a command performance off the court.
+Then, the players — wearing similar street wear attire and using their postgame media availability to try out new material as the NBA’s most fun duo — delivered a command performance off the court.

 They stuck up for one another like besties sitting together in a lunch room.
 Harrell teased Beal for raiding his closet.
 Beal pumped up Harrell for their on-court connection.

 “Scar-reeee!”
-Harrell said, predicting how the season would go if there are more nights like Thursday.
-Beal scoring 27 points, Harrell with 25.
+Harrell said, predicting how the season would go if there are more nights like Thursday, when Beal scored 27 points and Harrell 25.

 Scary good, possibly.
 So about that digital headline the last time I wrote a column about the Wizards …